JONSASSE/432-2018/assignments/README.md

 ## Homework Assignments

 There are a total of 8 regular homework assignments this semester.
+All submissions should be made through [Canvas](https://canvas.case.edu/).

 Link to Details | Due at 1 PM on | Material Covered in the Assignment :-------: | :----------: | ----------------------------------------------------------